Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 A traditional bookcase would most likely be made entirely out of wood and will have the standard measurements of the shelves being 32 to 84 inches high.

-They’re bigger compared to the typical modern bookcases you see these days but make for impressive pieces especially for homes that have bigger spaces to accommodate them.
+They’re bigger than the typical modern bookcases you see these days but make for impressive pieces, especially for homes with bigger spaces to accommodate them.

 Contemporary

-Bookcases in this style are usually very sleek and they have somewhat intentionally hidden aesthetics that don’t really shine through right away until you actually pay attention to them.
+Bookcases in this style are usually very sleek and have somewhat intentionally hidden aesthetics that don’t shine through right away until you pay attention to them.

-It’s a very Spartan and highly functional approach to organizing your books and other things that you might be thinking of putting on display in your bookcase.
+It’s a very Spartan and highly functional approach to organizing your books and other things you might consider displaying in your bookcase.

 Modern

-Modern and contemporary are terms that are usually loosely interchanged but its main point of difference is that a modern styled bookcase celebrates the use of more natural and organic materials such as wood and other similar materials.
+Modern and contemporary are usually loosely interchanged terms, but the main point of difference is that a modern-styled bookcase celebrates the use of more natural and organic materials such as wood and other similar materials.

 It usually makes use of earthier and warmer colors as well.
-Its main point is that it eliminates all sense of unnecessary detailing and sort of strips the design down to its functional basics.
+Its main point is that it eliminates all sense of unnecessary detailing and strips the design down to its functional basics.

 Farmhouse

 Its style origins are inspired by country living.
-It usually capitalizes on natural textures and materials such as galvanized steel, wood, and different types of materials made out of natural fibers.
+It usually capitalizes on natural textures and materials such as galvanized steel, wood, and materials made out of natural fibers.

 Rustic

-The terms are actually used interchangeably at times.
-Rustic bookcases feel very simple and unpretentious and they make use of a lot of natural materials as well, especially distressed wood and metal.
+The terms are used interchangeably at times.
+Rustic types of bookcases feel very simple and unpretentious, and they use a lot of natural materials, especially distressed wood and metal.

 Industrial

-The great thing about industrial bookcases is that they can come in all heights and sizes, depending on the kind of space you’re working with.
-If you have a small space, you can go with something more compact.
+The great thing about industrial bookcases is that they can come in all heights and sizes, depending on the space you’re working with.
+You can go with something more compact if you have a small space.

-If you have a fairly large space, you can go with bigger industrial bookcases.
-Industrial bookcases also come with open shelves, making them perfect for showcasing not just books but other decorative items that you would like to show off in a space as well.
+You can go with bigger types ofl bookcases if you have a reasonably large space.
+Industrial bookcases also come with open shelves, making them perfect for showcasing books and other decorative items you want to show off in a space.

-They make for great conversation starters especially when placed strategically in entryways, living rooms, or even in more private spaces such as your office, den, or even your living room.
-It speaks style and personality and a lot of substance into the space that you’re decorating.
+They make for great conversation starters, especially when strategically placed in entryways, living rooms, or even in more private spaces such as your office, den, or living room.
+It speaks style, personality, and a lot of substance into the space you’re decorating.

 How To Choose A Bookcase